 Dr. Tsultem is a scholar of Mongolian art and culture whose research focuses mainly on Buddhist art and architecture and contemporary Asian art.
 Dr. Tsultem received her Ph.D. in East Asian and Himalayan art history from University of California, Berkeley, where she also taught and served as co-chair of the Mongolia Initiative Program at the Institute of East Asian Studies.
 She also taught at National University of Mongolia, Yonsei University in South Korea, and University of Iceland.
-She is a recipient of several prestigious fellowships, which include awards by, among others, Institute of Arts and Humanities at IUPUI (IAHI) (2020), by Library of Congress (2013) and American Council of Learned Societies (2014-2016).
+She is a recipient of several prestigious fellowships, which include IU Presidential Arts and Humanities Fellowship (2022-2024), Research Fellowship from the Institute of Arts and Humanities at IUPUI (IAHI) (2020, 2022), John Kluge Fellowship from the Library of Congress (2013) and American Council of Learned Societies (2014-2016).
 Dr. Tsultem’s research and publications include topics on ancient stone monuments in Mongolian steppes, a thirteenth-century Chinggis Khan’s portrait at National Palace Museum in Taiwan, a nineteenth-century mobile monastery Urga (Ikh Khüree), art of 1960s in Mongolia and contemporary Asian artists’ relationship to their art traditions.
 Dr. Tsultem has had a long curatorial career exhibiting Mongolian art internationally since 1997.
 She is an active scholar with six books published in Mongolia, in addition to her monograph, A Monastery on the Move: Art and Politics in Later Buddhist Mongolia, published in December 2020 from Hawaii University Press.